RallyCommunity/RallyAnalytics/README.md

 # Rally Analytics #

+Note, to run the examples in here, you'll need to launch Chrome with the following:

+On Mac

+    cd /Applications
+    open Google\ Chrome.app --args --disable-web-security --allow-file-access-from-files --allow-cross-origin-auth-prompt

+On Windows

+    %LOCALAPPDATA%\Google\Chrome\Application\chrome.exe --disable-web-security --allow-file-access-from-files --allow-cross-origin-auth-prompt

 This project makes it easier to get data from Rally's Analytics web services endpoints.
 Due to the magic of server/desktop-side
 JavaScript provided by Node.js, it serves as both a REST Toolkit for script-based access, as well as a data access library for